-ELNEC is a national education initiative to improve end-of-life care in the United States.
-The project provides undergraduate and graduate nursing faculty, CE providers, staff development educators, specialty nurses in pediatrics, oncology, critical care and geriatrics and other nurses with training in end-of-life care so they can teach this essential information to nursing students and practicing nurses.
-ELNEC trainings are held multiple times each year in locations across the country.
+The End-of-Life Nursing Education Consortium (ELNEC) project is a national education initiative to improve palliative care.
+The project provides undergraduate and graduate nursing faculty, CE providers, staff development educators, specialty nurses in pediatrics, oncology, critical care and geriatrics, and other nurses with training in palliative care so they can teach this essential information to nursing students and practicing nurses.

 The COMFORT Communication Project provides information on communication training based on the COMFORTTM SM curriculum and offers provider, patient, and family resources developed through rigorous communication research.
 Two day train-the-trainer courses are organized by the themes of the COMFORT communication curriculum, an evidence-based, theoretically-grounded curriculum that summarizes the basic principles of palliative care communication.
 The interactive course includes communication skills building sessions and provides participants with a communication tool kit that includes a copy of the curriculum, books, training manual, powerpoint slides with speaking points, and recommended teaching materials.
 For more information, please contact us at [email protected].

 Organized by the domains of the National Consensus Project (NCP) guidelines for quality palliative care, this interactive 2-day course will provide participants with tools to teach other healthcare professionals communication skills.
 The course includes communication skills-building sessions and provides participants with a communication toolkit that includes a copy of the curriculum, books, and additional resources.
 Using a goal-directed method of teaching, faculty will help teams develop three goals for teaching other health care professionals palliative care communication skills.
 Interprofessional hospital-based palliative care teams (2 participants per team) will be competitively selected and the curriculum is appropriate for any level of learner (13 CMEs & CEUs will be offered).
 Contact [email protected] for more information.